whowell1/whowell1github.io/content/en/blog/investigating_malicious_containers.md

 **Flags explained:**
 - `-it`: Interactive terminal
 - `--rm`: Automatically remove the container when it exits
-- `--network none`: Isolate the container from the network (important for malware analysis)
+- `--network none`: Isolate the container from the network (this is a safeguard to make sure the malware does not connect to the network)
 - `/bin/bash`: Start a bash shell

 **Alternative: Analyze without running the container**